-Summing up, our measure of female agency within the family, which is based on data used by Murdock and Todd reflecting the situation in the societies involved before the dramatic changes of the late 19th and 20th century, correlates strongly with contemporary measures of female agency.
+Summing up, our measure of female agency within the family, which is based on data used by Murdock and Todd reflecting the situation in the societies involved before the dramatic changes of the late nineteenth and twentieth century, correlates strongly with contemporary measures of female agency.
 This suggests that such patterns persist over time.
-In the current section, we argue that these patterns are extremely old, and probably go back to the period following the Neolithic Revolution 10,000 years ago.
+In this section, we argue that these patterns are extremely old, probably stemming from the period following the Neolithic Revolution 10,000 years ago.
 We do this in two steps.
-We first of all scan some of the literature about family systems and female agency around 1500, to see whether we find similar patterns at that time.
-As a second step, we will discuss the link between this spatial structure and the genesis and spread of the Neolithic Revolution.
+We first of all scan the literature about family systems and female agency around 1500, to see whether we find similar patterns at that time.
+As a second step, we will discuss the link between the genesis and spread of the Neolithic Revolution and the spatial distribution of family structures.

 What do we know about these patterns at about 1500?
-For Europe, Figure 1 conforms to the results of research into the origins of the European Marriage Pattern, which, as has been demonstrated elsewhere, emerged in the late Middle Ages (see discussion in De Moor and van Zanden 2010).
-This was a marriage system in which women had - comparably speaking - much agency: marriage was based on consensus, and the bride had to agree with it as much as the bridegroom (and the parents).
-Importantly, the EMP had deeper historical roots: in the discussion among theologians in the 12th-13th centuries about the basis of marriage, it was noticed that the Northern parts of Europe preferred 'consensus' whereas in the south this was much less likely to be the case (De Moor and Van Zanden 2010).
-It was truly in the margins of EurAsia - in northwest Europe and not in the Mediterranean - that the EMP emerged.
-Anecdotal evidence also shows that the marriage customs of the Franks who came to the Holy Land during the Crusades were quite different from that of the local - often Muslim - population.
-The latter wondered about the free interaction between Frankish men and women and the independent position women had in Frankish society, suggesting major differences between Western Europe and the Middle East already during the High Middle Ages (Lewis 1982: 285-7).
-The debate about the historical evolution of the position of women in the Middle East mainly focuses on the question of whether their disadvantaged position was due to the rise of Islam, or rooted in older traditions.
-Certain traditions which became general after the conquest by Islam - such as veiling, and seclusion of women in separate spaces, linked to emphasis on family honour - did exist before Mohammed but became much more general after the consolidation of Islam as the dominant religion (Keddie 2012).
-This in spite of the fact that the initial preaching by Mohamed may have been quite favourable for women, and they, for example his favourite spouse Aisha, played a relatively prominent role during the first stages of the movement.
-The debate about the origins of 'female unfriendly' institutions in the Arab world however does show the deep roots of the institutions that we still witness today - in many respects going back to the period (long) before Mohammed.
+For Europe, Fig. 7.1 is in line with results of research into the origins of the European marriage pattern, which, as has been demonstrated elsewhere, emerged in the Late Middle Ages (see discussion in De Moor and van Zanden 2010).
+This was a marriage system in which women had-comparatively-high agency: marriage was based on consensus, in which the bride had to agree to the nuptials as much as the bridegroom (and the parents).
+Importantly, the EMP had deeper historical roots.
+In the discussion among theologians in the twelfth and thirteenth centuries about the basis of marriage, it was noticed that the northern parts of Europe preferred 'consensus', whereas in the south, this was much less likely to be the case (De Moor and Van Zanden 2010).
+It was truly in the margins of Eurasia-in Northwestern Europe and not in the Mediterranean-that the EMP emerged.
+Anecdotal evidence also shows that the marriage customs of the Franks who came to the Holy Land during the Crusades were quite different from those of the local-often Muslim-population.
+The latter wondered about the free interaction between Frankish men and women and the independent position women had in Frankish society, suggesting major differences between Western Europe and the Middle East already during the High Middle Ages (Lewis 1982, pp. 285-7).
+The debate about the historical evolution of the position of women in the Middle East mainly focuses on the question of whether their disadvantaged position was due to the rise of Islam or rooted in older traditions.
+Certain traditions that became general after the conquest by Islam-such as veiling and the seclusion of women in separate spaces, linked to emphasis on family honour-did exist before Mohammed but became much more general after the consolidation of Islam as the dominant religion (Keddie 2012).
+This in spite of the fact that the initial preaching by Mohammed may have been quite favourable for women, and they (e.g. his favourite spouse Aisha) played a relatively prominent role during the first stages of the movement.
+The debate about the origins of 'female-unfriendly' institutions in the Arab world however does show the deep roots of the institutions that we still witness today-in many respects going back to the period (long) before Mohammed.